Netflix Not Working on Roku: How to Fix [2023]

 Check the Basics First

-First and foremost, let's check whether the issue is with the Netflix app on Roku and not from your end.
+Now, let's check whether the issue is with the Netflix app on Roku and not from your end.

 I will run you through some external factors that might be causing this and need thorough testing.
+Included, too, are simple solutions to fix them.

 WiFi or Internet Connection